DSaquin/product-options/README.md

-# Outdoor Recreational Equpment Product Options module
+# Product Options module for outdoor recreational equipment

 A Product Options service that has each products (10 million) details and variaions (30 million+).